dntounis/dd4hep_hit_analysis_framework/README.md

 - The default `occupancy` field used in plots and summaries is the **average** of the two sides.
   (This matches the single-disk geometry cell count while exposing the individual sides for cross-checks.)
 - Summary rows list both the nominal cell total and an `effective` total (×2 when both sides are present) so per-side and combined averages are easy to verify.
-- The terminal summary additionally prints the sensitive area (cm²) obtained from the DD4hep geometry helper for quick cross-checks.
+- The terminal summary additionally prints the sensitive area (cm²) obtained from the DD4hep geometry helper, the weighted occupancy (layer-weighted) and a simple average `total_hits / effective_total_cells` for quick cross-checks.
 - Verification plots with suffix `_VERIFY_plus_minus_z` overlay the +z (solid) and −z (dashed) curves to highlight asymmetries.

 Use the new `interactive_plots` argument in `analyze_detectors_and_plot_by_train()` (and the plotting helpers) to control whether `plt.show()` is called.